 In December 2011 the Secretary of State for Transport announced that the Beverley Integrated Transport Plan (BITP) had been successful in securing major transport scheme funding from central government.

 The £22 million scheme included a new southern relief road for the town (known as Minster Way) and associated highway improvements, and was completed in March 2015.
-The best and final bid document for the scheme and a more general information leaflet are available to view below.
+Our best and final bid document for the scheme and a more general information leaflet:

 BITP local authority major schemes best and final funding bid (pdf 210kb opens in new window)